CS320-Team-6/u-repair/README.md

 # u-repair

-Website to assist in the maintenance of equipment at the UMass recreation center
+website to assist in the maintenance of equipment at the UMass recreation center